zyusuf88/API/readme.md

 ***Body message:*** Is an optional custom payload which contains a message with the properties and values we want to use to create or update a given resource.

+# Pokeman Game

+Welcome to the [Pokémon Game](https://github.com/zyusuf88/API/blob/main/Pok%C3%A9mon_game.py) <br>

+Welcome to the Pokémon game!
+Choose your Pokémon from a selection of 100 creatures.
+Beware!
+Your opponent's taller Pokémon could tip the battle! <br>

+To get started, make sure you have the requests library installed.
+If not, you can install it by running: `pip install requests`